makethingshappy/IoThome/Documentation/Setup.md

 Each driver has a short configuration block at the top of the file.
 You need to edit these values to match your specific hardware before running the drivers.

-The easiest way to edit them is directly in the Tasmota file manager:
+The easiest way to edit them is directly in the Tasmota file manager or via a text editor on your PC:

 **1.** In **Consoles → Manage File System**, click the edit icon (✏️) next to the driver file.